 Last updated

-2. When the traveller sees a property they like, they can look at detailed information about the property, including real-time room availability and pricing.
+• Look at detailed information about an accommodation, including real-time room availability and pricing.

-3. When the traveller decides to book, you handle their booking in one of two ways, depending on the integration type that you are using:
+You can handle the traveller bookings in one out of the two ways we offer, depending on the integration type you are implementing:

-• Search and look: Redirect the traveller to Booking.com to make the booking.
+• The Search and look integration redirects the traveller to Booking.com to make the booking.

-The Search, look and book integration type requires an appropriate partner agreement with Booking.com.
+The Search, look and book integration enables you to complete customer transactions on your website.
+For this type of integration, you require approval, a sound business case and an appropriate partner agreement with Booking.com.

 Getting Started Steps